 - Pools & Recreation: Splash it up in freshwater pools and waterslides at sea.

-So for example: for the cost of less than $350 per person, per day, you and your family can enjoy all-you-care-to-enjoy food, Broadway-caliber entertainment, unlimited activities for your kids (including access to Kids Zones and babysitting services), and even adult-only pools and nightclubs.
+So, for example: for the cost of less than $350 per person, per day, you and your family can enjoy all-you-care-to-enjoy food, Broadway-caliber entertainment, unlimited activities for your kids (including access to Kids Zones and babysitting services), and even adult-only pools and nightclubs.
 Plus, if you are cruising to the Caribbean, you can have the opportunity to visit Disney’s private island in the Bahamas, Castaway Cay.
 We would pay for a vacation just to Castaway cay if we could — it’s that amazing!

 Looking at these numbers, we can see that the average, non-discounted Disney Cruise Line vacation could cost your family of four almost $200 more per person, per night, than the average, non-discounted Walt Disney World vacation would.
 And if you are getting amazing attractions, dining, and experiences at Walt Disney World and on a Disney Cruise, why spend the extra money on one instead of the other?

 The first thing to keep in mind with this comparison is that when you are on a Disney Cruise you truly are getting more.
 Let’s look at food first.
 The Disney Dining Plan entitles you to one Quick-Service Meal, one Table Service Meal, and two Snacks per person, per day, whereas on a Disney Cruise you have unlimited meals and snacks.
 Admit it: access to ice cream whenever you want sounds pretty sweet!
 But it goes beyond that.

 That’s why the Disney Dining Plan is an inferior dining experience relative to a Disney Cruise.
 A more comparable experience is the Deluxe Dining Plan, which boosts the cost of our comparison trip up to $230.87 per person per night (based on 2019 prices).
 Keep in mind depending on how you take advantage of your onboard dining experience, even the Deluxe Dining Plan may not be truly comparable and can easily offer more value than the Deluxe Dining Plan.